WorldVistA/ViViaN/Documentation/GenerateData.rst

                           VistA Git Repository Directory

 To generate the expected data, use all options, including a directory to save the output to.
-One should utilize the ‘-all’ flag and supply the following file
+Supply the following file numbers:
-numbers:

  ======================= =======================
          Numbers              Fileman File